 It is a good idea to create classes because you may eventually want to use multiple kinds of cross-references in your project.
 Each class that you create can be used to display cross-references in a different format.
-For more information about using styles, including steps, see the online Help or the Flare Styles Guide.
+For more information about using styles, including steps, see the Help system or the Styles Guide.